 No COVID-19 infection in Vellore

-There were no fresh COVID-19 infections in Vellore district and the total number of cases stood at 57,305 on Friday.
-With a total of 56,141 persons having been discharged, the active cases in the district stood at one.
+There were no fresh COVID-19 infections in Vellore district and the total number of cases stood at 57,305 on Monday.
+With a total of 56,142 persons having been discharged, the district does not have active cases.
 The district’s toll is 1,163.

 No new cases were reported in Ranipet, Tirupattur and Tiruvannamalai districts.
-In Tiruvannamalai, the number of active cases stood at one, which took the total number of cases to 66,812.
+No active cases in Tiruvannamalai, taking the total number of cases to 66,812.

 - Comments will be moderated by The Hindu editorial team.